Sarah-okolo/Live_iy/README.md

-# React + Vite + Sass/Scss
+# Live_iy

-This is a submittion for the [DEV Pinata challenge](https://dev.to/devteam/join-us-for-the-the-pinata-challenge-3000-in-prizes-59cb)
+**This is a submittion for the [DEV Pinata challenge](https://dev.to/devteam/join-us-for-the-the-pinata-challenge-3000-in-prizes-59cb).**

-## Live_ly

-[Live_ly]() is an application designed to bring photos to life.
+[Live_iy]() is an application designed to bring photos to life.
 It leverages the use of a Pinata for image file uploads and live-portrait api to transform images to live videos.

 ### Demo